-In 2020, the NEOs were granted performance-based RSUs (PRSUs), issued collectively in four separate tranches with individual one-year performance periods beginning in May 2020, 2021, 2022 and 2023, respectively.
+In 2020, the NEOs were granted PRSUs, issued collectively in four separate tranches with individual one-year performance periods beginning in May 2020, 2021, 2022 and 2023, respectively.
 Vesting of the PRSUs is based on the performance of our common stock relative to the performance of a peer group.
-The peer group is comprised of the "Peer Companies" listed in the Company's "Compensation Discussion and Analysis" section in this proxy statement.
+The peer group is comprised of the "Peer Companies" listed in the Company's "Compensation Discussion and Analysis" section in the 2020 proxy statement.
 At the end of each performance period, the Compensation Committee will determine the achievement against the performance objectives.